Launch Profiles¶

 Directory seeds are intentionally narrow.
 The top level may contain only houmao-memo.md and/or pages/. houmao-memo.md seeds the fixed memo file. pages/ seeds contained memory pages.
 All files must be UTF-8 text without NUL bytes, and symlinks are rejected.

-The seed source controls which managed-memory components the policy touches.
+The seed source controls which managed-memory components are replaced.
 Text and file seeds touch only houmao-memo.md.
 Directory seeds touch houmao-memo.md only when the seed directory contains houmao-memo.md, and touch pages only when the seed directory contains pages/.
-Omitted components are left unchanged for every policy.
+Omitted components are left unchanged.

-This means --memo-seed-text '' --memo-seed-policy replace stores an intentional empty memo seed for future profile-backed launches without clearing pages. --clear-memo-seed is different: it removes the stored profile seed configuration, so future launches do not apply a memo seed at all.
-To replace pages only, use --memo-seed-dir with a directory that contains pages/ and omits houmao-memo.md; an empty pages/ directory is an explicit request to clear pages under replace.
+This means --memo-seed-text '' stores an intentional empty memo seed for future profile-backed launches without clearing pages. --clear-memo-seed is different: it removes the stored profile seed configuration, so future launches do not apply a memo seed at all.
+To replace pages only, use --memo-seed-dir with a directory that contains pages/ and omits houmao-memo.md; an empty pages/ directory is an explicit request to clear pages.

 Memo seeds and prompt overlays are complementary.
 Use a prompt overlay when you want to change the launch prompt seen by the provider.
 Use a memo seed when you want durable managed-memory state available inside the agent workspace from the first turn onward.